fluffy/ietf/perc-tunnel/draft-jones-perc-dtls-tunnel-01.md

 The KMF extracts tunneled DTLS messages and acts on those messages as if the endpoint had established the DTLS association directly with the KMF.
-The handling of the messages and certificates is exactly the same as a normal DTLS-SRTP connection between endpoints.
+The handling of the messages and certificates is exactly the same as a normal DTLS-SRTP procedures between endpoints.

-When sending a message to the endpoint, the KMF usually encapsulates the DTLS message inside a Tunnel message (see (#tunneling-protocol)).
+When sending a message to the endpoint, the KMF encapsulates the DTLS message inside a Tunnel message (see (#tunneling-protocol)).
 At the point the DTLS handshake completes with the endpoint, the KMF will send a Finished message (perhaps along with other messages) to the endpoint.